 The sandbox configuration is imported only if the

-Only specific entities are imported from the file (shedules, job configs, event listeners
+Only specific elements are imported from the file (sandbox permissions, sandbox owner username, schedules, job configs,

-and data services), other entities are ignored (e.g. users).
-The newly created sandbox must have the same sandbox code
+event listeners and data services), other entities are ignored (e.g. users).

 When the sandbox is created, messages with summary information about the import are shown.